-- 1.8.3.1.1 For all computer based systems important to safety, as a minimum, the security provisions shall incorporate the standard security measures that are regarded as good commercial practice against threats coming from unauthorised access, viruses, software logic bombs, Trojan horses, and other similar mechanisms. - 1.8.3.1.2 The security provisions which address the procedures and the environment of the design and development of a computer based system important to safety shall be commensurate with the class of the target system. - 1.8.3.1.3 The procedures and equipment for loading software into a system important to safety shall be included in any security evaluation. - 1.8.3.1.4 Where systems important to safety interface to computer-based support systems, for instance for the updating of calibration data or plant maintenance activities, then, as a minimum, good security practices shall be observed.
+1.8.3.1.1 For all computer based systems important to safety, as a baseline, the security provisions shall incorporate the standard security measures that are regarded as good commercial practice against threats coming from other computer based systems, unauthorised access, viruses, software logic bombs, Trojan horses, and other similar mechanisms.

+1.8.3.1.2 The security provisions which address the procedures and the environment of the design and development of a computer based system important to safety shall be commensurate with the class of the target system and the maximum consequences of a successful cyber attack on this system in terms of plant safety.

+1.8.3.1.3 The procedures and equipment for loading software into a system important to safety shall be included in any security evaluation.

+1.8.3.1.4 Where systems important to safety interface to computer-based support systems, for instance for the updating of calibration data or plant maintenance activities, then, as a minimum, good security practices shall be observed.
 Examples of such practices are: user identification and password protection, the installation of virus protection software (if relevant), and the standard physical restriction of access to only authorised persons.

-- 1.8.3.1.5 Access shall be restricted (for example through the use of password protection and key lock systems) to only those parts of a system to which a person has authority. - 1.8.3.1.6 A document on security shall be drawn up so as to identify the security risks, threats and vulnerabilities of the safety system.
-This document shall be used to derive the security design requirements of the computer-based safety system. - 1.8.3.1.7 In this document allocation of information security responsibilities shall be defined.
-In particular, the licensee shall define security requirements that its contractors and service providers have to satisfy. - 1.8.3.1.8 As necessary, security incidents shall be reported to the regulatory authority. - 1.8.3.1.9 Special security attention shall be taken during vulnerable phases, for example, on the occasion of software or hardware changes. - 1.8.3.1.10 For safety systems, security specialists in association with the safety specialists shall evaluate the adequacy of the security provisions.
+1.8.3.1.5 Access shall be restricted (for example through the use of password protection and key lock systems) to only those parts of a system to which a person has authority.

+1.8.3.1.6 A document on security shall be drawn up so as to identify the security risks, threats and vulnerabilities of the safety system.
+This document shall be used to derive the security design requirements of the computer-based safety system.

+1.8.3.1.7 In this document allocation of information security responsibilities shall be defined.
+In particular, the licensee shall define security requirements that its contractors and service providers have to satisfy.

+1.8.3.1.8 Computer security incidents shall be reported to the regulatory authority.

+1.8.3.1.9 Special security attention shall be taken during vulnerable phases, for example, on the occasion of software or hardware changes.

+1.8.3.1.10 For safety systems, security specialists in association with the safety specialists shall evaluate the adequacy of the security provisions.